Jonroi/portfolio/README.md

 # My Portfolio	📕

 Welcome to my portfolio repository!
-This space showcases a selection of my work and projects.
+This webpage showcases a selection of my work and projects.
 The site is built with **Next.js** and **React** 🚀, using **TypeScript**✏️ to ensure a robust and scalable codebase.

 This project is deployed and hosted on **Netlify**.